-More and more German winegrowers offer home-made mulled wine based on individual recipes (list of producers.pdf), partly in organic quality.
+More and more German winegrowers (pdf) offer home-made mulled wine based on individual recipes (find offers, search for products: Glühwein), partly in organic quality.
 The very fruity red wines from the German wine-growing regions are well suited for aromatic mulled wine.
 By warming the wine, the aromas, which are reminiscent of red fruit, become even more expressive and are wonderfully harmonious in combination with the flavouring ingredients.
-White mulled wines, made from Riesling or Müller-Thurgau for example, are also on offer.
+White mulled wines, made from Riesling or Müller-Thurgau for example, are also on offer (pdf, list of producers).

-Legally, mulled wine is a flavoured beverage containing wine, made exclusively from red or white wine and sweetened and flavoured.
+Since 2022, rosé mulled wine may finally be marketed as such by name.
+A new specification in the EU regulation now allows this.
+In terms of wine law, mulled wine is a flavoured beverage containing wine, made exclusively from red, rosé or white wine and sweetened and flavoured.
 The addition of alcohol as well as water or colouring is prohibited.
 The actual alcohol content must be at least 7% vol. and less than 14.5% vol.

 Tips for making mulled wine

 When warming the mulled wine you should make sure not to heat it too much or even let it simmer, as otherwise delicate fruit aromas will be lost and bitter agents will develop.
 Additionally, from a temperature of 78°C, alcohol will evaporate.

 Don’t add too many spices all at once, and only little amounts.
 Too many cloves spoil the mulled wine.
 Cinnamon, star anise and allspice in too large amounts can cover the fruity aromas of the wine as well.
 Sweeten cautiously.
 If you are already using a semi-sweet wine, you often don’t need much sugar or honey.